-- 9.3.
-The Private Sector Board members must not: - (a) be a member, officer of the Combined Authority, or a County Council, Unitary Council, District tier Council within the area served by the Business Board, or otherwise employed under the direction of a local authority; - (b) be a non-executive director or officer of an NHS Trust; - (c) be subject to a bankruptcy restriction order or interim order; - (d) be subject to a sexual risk order or be on the sexual offender's register; - (e) be subject to a civil injunction or criminal behaviour order; - (f) be disqualified from acting as a director, a charter trustee or charity trustee - (g) within five years before the date of submission of application, have been a director or person of significant control of a company subject to a creditor's compulsory liquidation - (h) within five years before the date of submission of application, have been convicted of any offence and have had passed on them a sentence of imprisonment, whether suspended or not, for a period of not less than three months without the option of a fine. - (h)(i) be an active member of parliament, serve as an officer in any recognised political party or make substantial personal contributions to any recognised political party - 9.4.
-Private Sector Members should not have made substantial personal contributions to any recognised political party and must not serve as an officer in any recognised political party. - 9.5.9.4.
-Members should be employed by, or have a substantial interest (by virtue of ownership / control) in businesses in the area served by the Business Board - 9.6.9.5.
-The Appointments Panel shall appoint the private sector representatives to the Business Board following an interview process and completion of the induction programme. - 9.6.
+9.3.
+The Private Sector Board members must not:

+- (a) be a member, officer of the Combined Authority, or a County Council, Unitary Council, District tier Council within the area served by the Business Board, or otherwise employed under the direction of a local authority: - (b) be a non-executive director or officer of an NHS Trust; - (c) be subject to a bankruptcy restriction order or interim order; - (d) be subject to a sexual risk order or be on the sexual offenders register; - (e) be subject to a civil injunction or criminal behaviour order; - (f) be disqualified from acting as a director, a charter trustee or charity trustee - (g) within 5 years before the date of submission of application, have been a director or person of significant control of a company subject to a creditors compulsory liquidation - (h) within 5 years before the date of submission of application, have been convicted of any offence and have had passed on them a sentence of imprisonment, whether suspended or not, for a period of not less than 3 months without the option of a fine

+- 9.4.
+Private Sector Members should not have made substantial personal contributions to any recognised political party, and must not serve as an officer in any recognised political party. - 9.5.
+Members should be employed by, or have a substantial interest (by virtue of ownership / control) in businesses in the area served by the Business Board - 9.6.
+The Appointments Panel shall appoint the private sector representatives to the Business Board following an interview process. - 9.7.
 Each private sector representative on the Business Board is appointed in their individual capacity, and not as a representative of their employer or any other organisation.
-No substitute members will be appointed for private sector representatives. - 9.7.
-Following a recruitment process, where there are more appointable candidates than vacancies, a reserve list of suitable candidates for the positions of Chair, Vice Chair and private sector representative will be maintained for 12 months.
+No substitute members will be appointed for private sector representatives.